dombrga/aws-dev-notes/AWS exam readiness.md

 - use eventbridge or CloudWatch Events to trigger lambda function after every specific time

 - set DeletionPolicy to Retain in cf
+- cf change sets to notify if any resources will be deleted or updated
+- in cf template, DeletionPolicy to Retain to prevent accidental deletion of RESOURCE.
+To preserve a resource when its stack is deleted
+- Set stack termination protection to Enable to protect WHOLE STACK against accidental deletion.
+- Export in Output section and Fn::ImportValue in cf for share details between cf templates
+- Parameters section of cf is used for passing input values

 - IAM user is not associated with ec2 instance.
 Policy, instance roles and permissions